excess-c64/v1541commander/README.md

 For the keyboard shortcuts for some other actions in the menus, see the display of the menu items -- they might differ, depending on what operating system you are running V1541Commander on.

+## Hints about official builds

+The official builds are "portable" and statically linked.
+This means everything needed is included in the executable itself.
+You can place it anywhere and it will work.

+Included in the packages are tools for registering and uninstalling V1541Commander in a Desktop. **If you use these, you shouldn't move the executable later**, because some things (like opening files with V1541Commander from your file manager and maybe display of the correct icons for files) would stop working.

+### Official build for Linux

+The package for Linux includes a `setup.sh` script that will register V1541Commander with your desktop.
+It works with any desktop conforming to the freedesktop.org specifications, for example KDE, Gnome, XFCE and may others.

+Installed are MIME-Types for the following types:

+* .d64 - disk image
+* .lnx - LyNX archive
+* [1-5]!\*.prg - Zipcode archive file
+* .prg - Commodore program file
+* .seq - Commodore sequential file
+* .rel - Commodore relative file
+* .usr - Commodore user-format file
+* .p[xx]/.s[xx]/.r[xx]/.u[xx] - PC64 container for Commodore file

+For D64, LyNX, Zipcode and PRG, icons are installed as well.
+A `.desktop` file for V1541Commander is installed, which should tell your desktop to include it in its start menu and register it as capable of opening D64, LyNX and Zipcode files.

+You can run `uninstall.sh` to remove everything registered/installed by `setup.sh`.
+For this to work reliably, **do not remove anything from the package directory**.

+### Official build for Windows

+The package for Windows includes a `setup.exe` tool for registering V1541Commander and creating file type associations.

+On Windows, there's a little problem V1541Commander can't solve: file types are determined by Windows Explorer *only* based on the extension of the file name.
+This means a `.prg` can either be registered as a Commodore program, or as a Zipcode archive file.
+It's impossible to have Windows Explorer distinguish between them.

+`setup.exe` will register V1541Commander as capable of opening D64, LyNX and ".prg", so it will appear in the "open with" submenu on these file types.
+It also gives you a choice, for which of these types V1541Commander should become the *default* application.
+Setting this will remove any choice the user made earlier by ticking "always open using this application" in Windows Explorer, and then set V1541Commander as the default, which has the side effect of setting V1541Commander's icon for the file type.

+For `.prg`, a little more is done, because Windows Explorer can never tell whether this is a Zipcode file or a "normal" program file:

+* If you set V1541Commander as the default application for `.prg`, it is registered as "Zipcode" with the appropriate icon.
+This is not recommended, because in practice, most `.prg` files will not be Zipcode
+* If you don't set V1541Commander as the default application for `.prg`, these files will always be considered Commodore program files (with the appropriate icon set), but V1541Commander is registered as being capable of opening them.
+Furthermore, if there already is another association for `.prg` that was *done manually* in Windows Explorer and doesn't have an icon yet, V1541Commander's icon for program files is set for this association as well.

+To remove the associations done by `setup.exe`, run `uninstall.exe`.
+This removes everything short of one exception: If `setup.exe` found a manual association for `.prg` files without an icon and added V1541Commander's icon to that, it will stay.
+This isn't a problem though, Windows Explorer will notice when you remove `v1541commander.exe` and then just ignore this icon.